 Tea drops are organic and can be purchased in a variety of different flavors.
 You will also not be required to strain or cook like you do when using tea leaves.
 So, truly a win-win.
 Tea Drops can help brew delicious, healthy tea and are definite picnic must-haves!

 Bringing everything to a close, we truly hope you understand how damaging it is to use plastic, nylon, and paper tea bags.
 These are not only harmful to your health but are also pretty bad for the environment.
 You will be ingesting tons of toxins, carcinogens, and plastic particles in each cup if you keep on using them.
 Furthermore, you will also miss out on delicious, pure, and healthy tea that could actually bring some benefits to your body.

 The non-biodegradable nature should be a big concern for nature lovers.
 Tea bags do not turn into waste and pollute water bodies.
 Just think of all the tea bags used around the globe daily.
 Shivers!

-With all of this said, it is time for you to start using organic, flavorful tea drops for better health and a better environment.
-There's a wide range of tea drops available, including tea for headaches and even chamomile tea for babies.
+With all of this said, it is time for you to start using organic, flavorful Tea Drops for better health and a better environment.
+There's a wide range of varieties available, including tea for headaches and even chamomile tea for babies.